 A student is placed on Academic Probation when he/she fails to achieve the required grade point average.
 Academic Probation is also assigned when a student's grades for a given term consist only of "F's" or "WF's" or a combination thereof.
-Subsequent failure to achieve the required grade point average will result in the student's suspension from the College unless the student earns a 2.0 average on the hours of academic credit taken.
+Subsequent failure to achieve the required grade point average will result in the student's suspension from the College unless the student earns a 2.0 average on the hours of academic credit taken and achieves an "S" or "IP" grade in the learning support course if one is taken.
 The student on Probation is eligible for financial aid.